V/Line RTL class

 The V/Line RTL class is a road-rail locomotive, capable of operating on both road and rail.
 It was basically a truck with retractable rail wheels.
 Built by Western Star Trucks in the United States, the rail equipment was provided by Brandt Industries of Canada.

+History

 It was to be the first of three for V/Line Freight, but the other two were never completed.
 It was purchased for short-haul duties on grain lines, and began tests in January 1996 on the Dookie and Cobram lines.
 In 1999/2000 it was used to haul log trains between Bairnsdale and Sale on the Gippsland line.
 Numbered RTL1, its vehicle registration number was MVO782.
 It was included in the sale of V/Line Freight to Freight Australia, and was given the custom registration plate of MVORTL as M series plates are allocated to Victorian government vehicles and with it being placed into private ownership, was no longer eligible for such registration.
 It was included in the sale of Freight Australia to Pacific National.

+Trials of RTL1 began on 22 May 1996, under the condition that it must be treated as a train for safe-working purposes, rather than a maintenance vehicle, but when running with two or fewer vehicles attached it was also to be treated as a track machine that could not reliably operate track circuits.
+Its maximum speed was set at 60 km/h, and the headlights must always be switched on.
+The ruling grade limits were: